EnchantedMoth/ReadMeGenerator/Develop/README.md

   ## Installation

-  asdf
+  do the installation

   ## Usage

   undefined

   ## License
-This project is licensed under the Apache-2.0License.
-See the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0) page for details.
+This project is licensed under the MIT License.
+See the [MIT License](https://opensource.org/licenses/MIT) page for details.

   ## Contributing

-  asdf
+  They cant its purfect

   ## Questions